I love History, Romance, the Regency, Food, Family, Faith and Friends.

 Miss William Brown left her husband to join the 1815 ship crew of Queen Charlotte.
 She dressed as a man, had served for eleven years as a British sailor.
 While serving in the Royal Navy, Brown distinguished herself as "able on the books of the above ship."
 She also "served as captain of the foretop highly to the satisfaction of the officer."
 She is said to like to drink grog with other sailors.
-Charles Dickens described her as a "smart figure, about five feet four inches in height, possessed of consider able strength and great activity; her features are rather handsome for a black, and she appears to be about twenty-six years of age."
+Charles Dickens described her as a "smart figure, about five feet four inches in height, possessed of considerable strength and great activity; her features are rather handsome for a black, and she appears to be about twenty-six years of age."
 She shared in prize money with her crew.
 Dickens said her share was considerable.

 Francis Williams, Wealthy Negro Scholar of Jamaica, Naturalized English Citizen

-The New Union Club Being a Representation of what took place at a celebrated Dinner given by a celebrated society includes in picture abolitionists, Billy Waters, Zachariah Macauley, William Wilberforce. published 19 July 1819.
+The New Union Club Being a Representation of what took place at a celebrated Dinner given by a celebrated society -- includes in picture abolitionists, Billy Waters, Zachariah Macauley, William Wilberforce. -- published 19 July 1819.
 Source: Wiki Commons

-Catherine Douglas, Duchess of Queensberry (17011777) is shown fencing with her servant, protégé Julius Soubise (ca. 17541798).
+The quote from the piece is The Duchess of Queensberry playing at Foils with her favorite Lap Dog Mungo after expending near 10,000 to make him a--Catherine Douglas, Duchess of Queensberry (1701--1777) is shown fencing with her servant, protege Julius Soubise (ca. 1754--1798).
 Soubise was born enslaved on the Caribbean island of St. Kitts.
 In 1764, he was brought to England aboard a royal naval vessel.
-He was given to the 63 year old Duchess as a gift by the captain of the vessel.
+He was given to the 63-year-old Duchess as a gift by the captain of the vessel.

-The Duchess doted on her new charge and Soubise was trained in riding and fencing, He became famous as one of the most conspicuous fops of the town, because he was well styled and became nicknamed A Mungo Macaroni.
+The Duchess doted on her new charge and Soubise was trained in riding and fencing, He became famous as "one of the most conspicuous fops of the town," because he was well styled and became nicknamed A Mungo Macaroni.

 In 1777, Soubise moved to India, where he opened a riding school.